Link-/pblog/_posts/2020-06-08-aws-step-functions-think-again.md

 There are 2 types of workflows supported: **Standard Workflows** and **Express Workflows**.
 The latter is designed for high-volume event processing workflows.
 With this service you pay by transition so it's important to also have workflows that are cost effective when dealing with high-event-rate workloads.

-I really like many of AWSs' documentation, so read more about the types of workflows and more here: [https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html)
+I really like many of AWSs' documentation, so read more about the types of workflows, and more, here: [https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html)

 ## Use Cases: (Good | Bad)